Renewable cooking equipment in India

 This project provides a verified carbon credit that can be retired on purchase.

-Credit vintage
+Credit vintages

 2022